learn-co-curriculum/node-non-blocking-sync-async/README.md

 ## fs.writeFile

-The `fs.writeFile` work similarly to `fs.readFile` in a way that it requires a callback.
+`fs.writeFile` works similarly to `fs.readFile` in that it requires a callback.
 The callback has one argument `error`:

 ```
 var fs = require('fs')